Shota Abkhazava: Racing career

 In 2014, Abkhazava joined the Lamborghini Blancpain Super Trofeo series, the "fastest brand trophy of the world", for Automobili Lamborghini Racing Team Luxemburg.
 He started the season at Monza, achieving second position of the standings after taking two second places in the AM group and 11th overall.
 In 2015, Shota Abkhazava won the AM title, racing with his own team Artline Georgia.

-He is currently competing in the 2025 Russian Circuit Racing Series for ArtLine in the Sports Prototype CN class in a Legends car.
+Abkhazava is currently competing in the 2025 Russian Circuit Racing Series for ArtLine in the Sports Prototype CN class in a Legends car.